 Hosting a WorldCrafts party will empower you to make a difference in the lives of impoverished women and families worldwide!
 When you host a WorldCrafts catalog party, you invite people in your neighborhood, church, or community to gather together to learn about the WorldCrafts vision and to purchase our handcrafted, fair-trade products from artisans spanning the globe.

-WorldCrafts Market hosted at FBC, Galveston, TX CANCELED
+WorldCrafts Market hosted at First Baptist Church, Amarillo, TX

-WorldCrafts Market hosted at Royal Haven BC, Dallas, TX
+WorldCrafts Market hosted at First Baptist Church, Graham, TX